-Mexico after all was no longer the country it was and we were no longer the people we were.
+Mexico after all was no longer the country we remembered and we were no longer the two dirtbags that we used to be.
 The days of sleeping on surfboard bags at random beaches were long gone.
-We were now grown-ups and parents to two precious boys.
+We were now grown-ups and parents of two precious boys.
 Our beloved Mexico had also changed.
 The country had been plagued by violence stemming from the drug cartel’s business of providing America with her party favors.
 The more research I was doing online, the more uncertain I felt and the more anxiety I began to have.
 After all, we did not have to do this.
 We already had a great life, we had family and amazing friends, we had financial security, but we wanted more.
 I was thinking of my boys and how my sole purpose in life was to raise them right and keep them safe.

 My indecisiveness was weighing on my husband.
 While he is a patient and loving man, one day he sternly reminded me, “We are not talking about where to eat dinner, this is our life.
 We already sold the house and we need to commit to a plan.
 Lets make a decision and stick to it.”
 I told him, about the research I had done and that Costa Rica had seemed ideal.
 It had a lower crime rate than the U.S., access to health care and was voted the “Happiest Place on the Planet”.
 There was surf, it was warm and the schools were decent.
 He agreed to consider it, if I agreed to make a decision.
 Intellectually Costa Rica seemed right, but I need something more.
 I needed a sign from God.

 That day I got on my knees and I prayed for guidance.
-A few hours later, I met a woman who had just returned from Mexico and had a horrible story to tell.
-At first, I thought it was the sign I needed, but as the morning passed, I shrugged it off to coincidence.
+Later that morning as I chased my two boys around the park, I met a woman who had just returned from Mexico.
+She had a horrible story to tell, about one of her friends getting shot by a stray bullet during a gunfight in the middle of day.
+I was horrified and decided that was the sign I needed.
+However, during my drive home from the park, I started to doubt if it was a sign or not and ultimately, shrugged it off to coincidence.
 That afternoon I put the boys down for the nap and was slowly fading into my own delicious nap, when the phone rang.
 Usually I would let it go to voicemail, but I saw it was a foreign number.
 The voice I heard said, “My name is Abel Mcclennen, the principal of La Paz Community School in Costa Rica.
 I don’t normally make cold calls, but, we have a part time teaching position open and I think you would make a good match”.
-I looked up and thanked God for the sign he sent my way.
+I had literally been hit over the head with the sign.

 We announced that our going away party, which was two days away, had been changed from “Viva Mexico” to “Pura Vida, Costa Rica Here We Come”!